jenna-jordan/git-novice-speedrun/episodes/9_conflicts.md

 ```

-Let's create a new branch for discussing Mars' temperature and
+Let's create a new branch for discussing Mars' temperature.
-checkout that branch.

 ```bash
 $ git branch mars-temp
 ```

-But before we make changes related to Mars' temperature in the `mars-temp`
-branch, let's add a line to mars.txt here in the `main` branch.
+But before we checkout the `mars-temp` branch and make changes related to Mars' temperature, let's add a line to mars.txt here in the `main` branch.

 ```output
 Cold and dry, but everything is my favorite color